mcarvin8/apex-tests-git-delta/messages/delta.md

 # flags.regular-expression.summary

-The text file containing the Apex Tests regular expression to search for.
+The regular expression to use when parsing commit messages for Apex Tests.

 # flags.sfdx-configuration.summary